flora515/sarcasm-project-report/README.md

 # Beyond the Literal: Unmasking Sarcasm’s Signature on Reddit

-_Group members: Emrecan Ulu, Flora Hirche
+_Group members: Emrecan Ulu; Flora Hirche

 ## Introduction

-- set the stage
 - relevant studies or work that have tackled similar issues
 - main question or problem